Dreaming of some new country bedroom ideas? This gallery, with expert tips from our hand-picked country decor experts, is where to find inspiration.

 ‘Start with three fabrics – the key is to vary the pattern scale,’ says Debbie Leigh, design manager at ILIV.
 'Pick a large-scale pattern as your main one; the second should be half its scale, like a large floral paired with a plaid or geometric.

-‘The third can be similar to either of the first two but using matching colours.
+‘The third can be similar to either of the first two but using matching colors.
 When mixing two or three patterns, consider breaking them up with plains.’

-A window seat is the perfect way to transform the area under a window into a useful space,' says fabric and furnishings designer, Susie Watson.
-'It also allows you to introduce additional soft furnishings into the scheme – a mixture of cushions and a throw will add colour, pattern and texture.'
+'Window seat ideas are the perfect way to transform the area under a window into a useful space,' says fabric and furnishings designer, Susie Watson.
+'It also allows you to introduce additional soft furnishings into the scheme – a mixture of cushions and a throw will add color, pattern and texture.'

 'I always recommend hanging curtains high and wide, to maximise natural light and the frame the wonderful countryside views,' Watson continues.

 'I have developed a particular look for my curtains.
 Typically, they are heavily interlined and hand-headed with soft double pleats.
 The look is elegant yet relaxed – perfect for country houses.
 And a weighty curtain makes a room feel soft and comfortable, and keeps out the draughts.'

 'Pattern can layer on pattern, as long as the colors are complementary.
 I always finish my curtains with a trimming set into the leading edge, adding a splash more colour and interest.'